x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 - Estimated time to complete each procedure: less than 5 minutes

-- You need to be assigned permissions in Exchange Online before you can do the procedures in this article.
-Specifically, you need the **Audit Logs** role (view and export) or **View-Only Audit Logs** role, which are assigned to the **Organization Management**, **Compliance Management**, and **Security Administrator** role groups by default.
-For more information, see [Permissions in standalone EOP](feature-permissions-in-eop.md) and [Use the EAC modify the list of members in role groups](manage-admin-role-group-permissions-in-eop.md#use-the-eac-modify-the-list-of-members-in-role-groups).
+- You need to be assigned permissions before you can perform this procedure or procedures.
+To see what permissions you need, see the "View-only administrator audit logging" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.

 - To open the Exchange admin center (EAC), see [Exchange admin center in Exchange Online](../../exchange-admin-center.md).